Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

   >require slightly different commands with different Linux operating systems.

 ### Verify installation artifacts
-Policy and Procedure Accelerator:
+Policy and Procedure Accelerator solution:

 * If using Alfresco Content Services 6.0.x, use the amp file from the `OC_6.0` folder.
 * If using Alfresco Content Services 6.1.x-6.2.x, use the amp file from the `OC_6.1+` folder.
 * If using Alfresco Content Services 7.x, use the amp file from the `OC_7.0.1+` folder.

-Claims Management Accelerator:
+Claims Management Accelerator solution:

 * If using Alfresco Content Services 6.x, use the amp file from the `OC_6.x` folder.
 * If using Alfresco Content Services 7.x, use the amp file from the `OC_7.0.1+` folder.